Live at the Witch Trials

-Live at the Witch Trials is the debut studio album by the Fall.
+Live at the Witch Trials is the debut studio album by the English post-punk band the Fall.
 It was released on 16 March 1979 through record label Step-Forward.
 It is not, despite its title, a live album and was recorded in a studio in a single day and mixed by producer Bob Sargeant.

 Production and content

 The album was recorded at Camden Sound Suite on 15 December 1978 and mixed by producer Bob Sargeant on the 16th.
 The group had been booked into the studio for five days but Mark E. Smith had fallen ill and cancelled the first three days.

 Some of the songs date from earlier incarnations of the group and feature writing credits from former members Tony Friel and Una Baines.
 Lyrical subject matter includes a tirade against the music industry ("Music Scene"), low-quality jobs ("Industrial Estate") and drugs ("No Xmas for John Quays", "Like to Blow", "Frightened", "Underground Medecin").
 "Frightened" was described by Dave McCullough in Sounds as "a breathtaking, ominously culminating monster of a song".
 "Rebellious Jukebox" was described by Pitchfork as "one of the first self-aware Fall anthems", with the title viewed as "[summing] up The Fall's stance against prevailing trends".